 You also need to include your Appeal Argument listing valid legal reasons for appealing your conviction.
 If you want a “stay” of a suspension of a revocation of your license that occurred due to your conviction, you need to include a Stay Argument as well.
 A stay temporarily puts a pause on the suspension of revocation so it doesn’t go into effect until your pending appeal is resolved.

 Your Appeal Argument and Stay Argument need to include details, backed up by laws and past cases, that explain why your conviction for the traffic violation was improper.
 These arguments must be technical legal arguments.
 You should have a New York traffic ticket attorney write your appeal arguments for you so you can have the best chance of a successful appeal.
 You can also submit evidence or exhibits via mail to be considered.
-An experienced attorney Daniel Kron will assist you in making the strongest possible arguments so you can try to protect your driving record and license to drive by getting the traffic conviction overturned.
+An experienced attorney Simon Kabzan will assist you in making the strongest possible arguments so you can try to protect your driving record and license to drive by getting the traffic conviction overturned.

 If you commit certain types of non-criminal moving violations, you may be required to attend a Traffic Violations Bureau (TVB) hearing.
 You are typically required to attend this hearing if you get 11 or more points on your license in a period of 18 months; if you are ticketed for violations during your new driver probation period, or if you commit certain types of speeding or misdemeanor offenses.